Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Abstract

 \section{Abstract}

 Given a closed, oriented Lagrangian submanifold $L$ in a Liouville domain $\overline{M}$, one can define a Maurer-Cartan element with respect to a certain $L_\infty$-structure on the string homology $\widehat{H}_\ast^{S^1}(\mathcal{L}L;\mathbb{R})$, completed with respect to the action filtration.
-When the first Gutt-Hutchings capacity \cite{gh} of $\overline{M}$ is finite, and $L$ is a $K(\pi,1)$ space, it leads to interesting geometric implications.
-In particular, we show that $L$ bounds a pseudoholomorphic disc of Maslov index 2.
-This confirms a general form of Audin's conjecture \cite{ma} and generalizes the works of Fukaya \cite{kf} and Irie \cite{ki2} in the case of $\mathbb{C}^n$ to a wide class of Liouville manifolds.
+When the first Gutt-Hutchings capacity \cite{gh} of $\overline{M}$ is finite, and $L$ is a $K(\pi,1)$ space, we show that $L$ bounds a pseudoholomorphic disc of Maslov index 2.
+This confirms a general form of Audin's conjecture \cite{ma} and generalizes the works of Fukaya \cite{kf} and Irie \cite{ki2} in the case of $\mathbb{C}^n$ to a wide class of Liouville manifolds, which includes low degree smooth affine hypersurfaces in $\mathbb{C}^{n+1}$.
 In particular, when $\dim_\mathbb{R}(\overline{M})=6$, every closed, orientable, prime Lagrangian 3-manifold $L\subset\overline{M}$ is diffeomorphic either to a spherical space form, or $S^1\times\Sigma_g$, where $\Sigma_g$ is a closed oriented surface.